napobear/FEN2SVG/README.md

 * It is usable within **web-browser** and **EPUB**.
 * A vector graphic can be converted into another format (e.g. PNG) and serve as a clean reference.
 * You know exactly how items are draw.

-## How are the pieces aligned on their square?
-Because queen is the tallest piece, it is used as reference.
-Queen is centered on its square Other pieces align their bottom with the queen bottom.

-## Why not SVGZ?
-The goal is to keep FEN2SVG as simple as possible.

-SVGZ are compressed SVG files.
-Therefore, to create SVGZ, two steps are required:
-1. create the SVG (as it is currently the case),
-2. compress it (where a C library is needed).

-The good news is that you still can compress it by yourself, if needed.

 ### How is the base template structured?
 FEN2SVG uses a file where all the items are defined: template.svg.